webix-hub/gitbook-spreadsheet-guide/formatting_cells.md

 ## Font Settings

-There is a set of buttons that allow you to modify the default formatting and apply new font color, style and size as well as change the appearance of cell - set the background color and apply a new type and color for borders.
+There is a set of buttons that allow you to modify the default formatting and apply new font color, style and size as well as change the appearance of a cell - set the background color and apply a new type and color for borders.

 ![Format of Cells](img/formatting_cells.png)